factn/safetraceapi/mpc/README.md

 - `local_mpc_network.py`: This spawns a 3 node MPC network on your local machine.
 - `local_mpc_test.py`: This spawns two clients which both send a request to the MPC servers with a secret shared integer as input.
 The MPC servers compute whether or not the integers 'intersect' (are within a radius of 1000) without ever revealing the two integers, and return the results which the clients locally 'decrypt'

-### AWS demo

-We have an AWS server up and running as a way to demo this project in an actually distributed setting (though the three MPC nodes still all live together on the same server, rather than distributed).
-You can test it by running `mpc_demo.py` with two command line arguments: an integer and an id string.
-You'll need a firend (or you in another process) to run a corresponding `mpc_demo.py` call with the same id string command line arg for the request to succeed (the request will check whether the two integers are within a radius of 1000).
-SOmetimes the server is down so sorry in advance if you hang on indefinitely!

 ## Package Overview